a-dykim/egsm/README.md

 **Description**

 eGSM is a Python package for building a foreground sky from 22MHz to 3THz.
-The algorithm is capable of computing the sky model and its error estimate.
-To support a wide range of frequencies more effectively and accurately, we offer two separate models covering different frequency ranges: low (22MHz to 30GHz) and high (22GHz to 3THz).
+The algorithm is capable of computing a sky model at any frequency and its error estimate.
+To support a wide range of frequencies more accurately, we offer two separate models covering different frequency ranges: low (22MHz to 30GHz) and high (22GHz to 3THz).

 Installation